 Meanwhile, our foreign-aid program is now deliberately skewed towards providing support for women/girls.

 Q: Do government or government-funded agencies devote as much time and energy to acknowledging, supporting and remedying issues that affect men/boys as they do in the case of their representations for women/girls?
-Some examples of organisation to consider might include WGEA, the Australian Human Rights Commission, the Australian Bureau of Statistics, ANROWS, the Australian Institute of Family Studies, and the Australian Institute of Criminology.

 A: No, they do not.
 There is a huge disparity in favour of acknowledging, celebrating and supporting the preferences and privileges of women/girls.
 This often appears to occur in association with a saturation of staff and management who are devotees of feminist ideology.